-- Never descend a kerb backwards with a MWD wheelchair.
+- Never descend a kerb Forwards with a RWD chair or Backwards with a MWD chair.
 Please read carefully the section 4.30 on kerb climbing in this manual before attempting to mount and dismount any kerbs in your wheelchair. - Do not attempt to climb or descend a series of steps.
-It is unsafe to do so and could cause personal injury or damage the wheelchair.
-The Salsa M Mini is a mid-wheel drive, (MWD), wheelchair and has been designed to climb one single step or kerb at a time. - We recommend that users with upper trunk instability wear further customised restraint systems to keep the upright body position during descending or ascending ramps, curbs or obstacles.
+It is unsafe to do so and could cause personal injury or damage the chair.
+The SALSA R2 & SALSA M has only been designed to climb a single step or kerb. - We recommend that users with upper trunk instability wear further customised restraint systems to keep the upright body position during descending or ascending ramps, curbs or obstacles.